-Still, DeCesare says, while it's good as a rule of thumb, "Each per-
+Still, DeCesare says, while it's good as a rule of thumb, "Each person's plan is specific.
+I'm still recommending it as a good starting point," he says.
+"It does address inflation."

 A key to making the rule work, says McElwee, is that people have to be honest with themselves.
 "I can't tell you how many meetings we ask clients, 'How much did you withdraw?'
 They say 4%.
 I do a calculation, and it's 7% or 8%.
 They bought a new car, did something for the kids.
 Sometimes is OK - the next year they can withdraw 2%."